DavidBuchanan314/mst-test-suite/README.md

 # CAR Canonicalization

 A "canonical" CAR file is one where the blocks are stored in CID-sorted order.
-(I don't think it matters whether you sort the binary or string representation of CIDs?).
+(NOTE: sorted on their byte representation!
+This is different to the sort of their string representation!).
 There should be no duplicate blocks, and no unnecessary blocks.

 atproto itself doesn't (currently) care about the order of blocks within a CAR, but sorting makes the test cases deterministic and easier to compare against.

+For these tests, the "root" of the CAR is the MST root, there is no commit object.